julie-forman-kay-lab/IDPConformerGenerator/README.rst

 First Steps
 -----------

-The get a first glance on IDP Conformer Generator read through our `first steps <https://idpconformergenerator.readthedocs.io/en/latest/first_steps.html>`_ documentation page.
+To get a first glance on IDPConformerGenerator, read through our `first steps <https://idpconformergenerator.readthedocs.io/en/latest/first_steps.html>`_ documentation page.

 How to Install